dawud-b/cygrind_app/README.md

 # cygrind_app
 App developed for 309: Software Development.
 Built with SpringBoot.

-CyGrind is a workout app aimed at communicating and competing with firends.
+CyGrind is a workout app aimed at communicating and competing with firends:
 - All data stored in an SQL database.
 Multiple tables keeps data organized, utalizing many-to-many, many-to-one, and one-to-one relationships.
 - Users can add other users as friends and access a chat built using websockets.
 - Users can join groups and access a group chat.